tasmota/docs/docs/Berry.md

 Hello Tasmota!
 ```

 Note: Berry's native `print()` command displays text in the Berry Console and in the Tasmota logs.
-To log with finer control, you can also use the `log()` function, but it will not display in the Berry Console.
+To log with finer control, you can also use the `log()` function which will not display in the Berry Console.

 ```python
 > print('Hello Tasmota!')